 We mentioned it earlier, but giving your dog more toys to play with while you are gone is an excellent way to keep them occupied.
 This will prevent their boredom and could also go a long way in distracting them from any separation anxiety they could be feeling.

-Dogs need high quality and durable toys designed to solve boredom, that is why the KONG Club Monthly Subscription Box is so helpful.
+Dogs need high-quality and durable toys designed to solve boredom, KONG toys can help with that.

 Make Sure To Exercise Your Dog Sufficiently During the Day